-The candidate is responsible for ensuring that the candidate profile statement contains correct grammar, spelling, punctuation, etc. The Electoral Officer may make corrections to the statement without affecting content but accepts no responsibility to make any correction.
+The candidate is responsible for ensuring that the candidate profile statement contains correct grammar, spelling, punctuation, etc. The Electoral Officer may make corrections to the statement without affecting content but accepts no responsibility for any corrections made.
 The candidate should ensure the statement is correct when submitted and not expect any corrections to be applied.